 • Water Security – New routes planned for public access are no closer to the reservoirs than existing, publicly accessible routes.
 While wildfires and illegal activity in the Watershed are minor concerns, the proposed new permit system will ensure that visitors know and agree to abide by the SFPUC’s rules.
 Responsible visitors will act as “eyes on the trail” to help deter illegal activities.

-- Achievability – Rarely is there an opportunity to do so much good with so little investment: As noted above, the trails we seek to open are, for the most part, existing dirt service roads, already routinely used by maintenance trucks.
-Little new construction would be required, meaning that both cost and potential environmental impact would be minimized.
+•Achievability – Rarely is there an opportunity to do so much good with so little investment: As noted above, the trails we seek to open are, for the most part, existing dirt service roads, already routinely used by maintenance trucks.
+Little new construction would be required, meaning that both cost and the potential environmental impact would be minimized.

 We urge all parties involved to come together and plan for comprehensively improved public access to the Watershed.
 The opportunities to connect with nature, exercise, and enjoy the great outdoors will be greatly appreciated by current and future generations of San Francisco and San Mateo County residents.

 The Historic SF Peninsula “Crystal Springs” Watershed

 From the Southern end of Sweeny Ridge in San Bruno to the eastern end of McNee Ranch in Pacifica, is an open space area that stretches all the way to highway 92 and then south past Filoli.
 This 23,000 acres property is not wilderness, it has in it an entire network of well-maintained service roads, some of which have a history of use all the way back to the 1860’s.
 The dirt and gravel roads in the area wind their way through thick forests of redwood, cypress and oak trees.
 The roads go past a beautiful mountain lake, Lake Pilarcitos, which was the first reliable water source for the city of San Francisco.